ICB-DCM/cOmicsArt/docs/interface-details/heatmap.md

 ## Side Panel

-Within the side panel you have multiple options, which itself depend on the selected option within 'Select Entities to show'.
+Within the side panel, you have multiple options, which depend on the selected option within 'Select Entities to show'.
 Here are the general options:

 - **Use batch corrected data?**: Allows you to choose whether to use batch corrected data.